b. Pest [now Budapest], Hungary, May 7, 1850

 d.
 New York, March 28, 1898

-Anton Seidl studied at the Leipzig conservatory from 1870-1872 after which he went to Bayreuth to assist Richard Wagner in the preparation of the score and first complete performance of the Ring in 1876.
-After conducting at opera houses in Leipzig and Bremen, he came to he Metropolitan Opera in New York to replace Leopold Damrosch.
+After entering the Royal University of Pest to become a priest, Anton Seidl’s love for music prevailed, and he left the university to study at the Leipzig Conservatory from 1870 to 1872.
+He was then summoned to Bayreuth as Richard Wagner’s copyist to assist in the preparation of the score and first complete performance of the Ring Cycle in 1876.
+His chance at conducting came in 1879, when, on Wagner’s recommendation, he was appointed to the Leipzig State Opera, where he introduced the Ring tetralogy to Berlin.
+In 1885, after Leopold Damrosch’s death, Seidl came to the Metropolitan Opera in New York.
 According to the critic Henry T. Finck, Seidl was a charismatic conductor who could make the orchestra “sing and sigh and whisper, exult, plead, and threaten, storm, rage, and overwhelm.”
-By the time Seidl took the reins of the New York Philharmonic Society from Theodore Thomas in 1891, he had won an enthusiastic following in the concert hall as well as the opera house.
+By the time Seidl took the reins of the New York Philharmonic from Theodore Thomas in 1891, he had won an enthusiastic following in the concert hall as well as the opera house.